First Order Reactions in Chemistry

 Basic Concepts

-The rate of a reaction is defined as the change in concentration of a reactant or product per unit time.
-For a first order reaction, the rate law can be written as:
+The reaction rate is the change in reactant or product concentration per unit time.
+For a first-order reaction, the rate law is:

 rate = k[A]